 The proposed gondola's costs have skyrocketed from initial estimates, driven by UDOT's underestimations, inflation, overruns, contractor-driven bloat and hidden expenses (e.g., litigation, environmental mitigation, land acquisition, and annual O&M).
 Figures based on EIS extrapolations.
+Here is a link to the official UDOT EIS documents.

 Official UDOT estimates start at $955 million for construction, but with annual operations at up to $21.7 million and a 50-year lifespan, the total balloons to ~$2 billion or more.
 This doesn't account for further escalations from inflation (10%–32% since 2022), lawsuits delaying implementation, or hidden costs like watershed risks affecting 400,000+ residents.